qforestlab/riscan-registration-VZ400/7_fine_co-registration.md

 ![RiSCAN_PRO_project](./img/07_fine_co-registration-1.png)

 4. Make sure the registered scan positions are activated by selecting them and right-click.
 5. Click *Activate*.
-A check symbol will apear left next to the scan (see next slide).
+A check symbol will apear left next to the scan.
 6. Make sure the other scan positions which haven't been registered yet are deactivated.
 If they are activated (checked) do step 1 and click *Deactivate*.

 ![RiSCAN_PRO_project](./img/07_fine_co-registration-2.png)